dmirauta/easy-opencl-cpp/README.md

         SynchronisedArray<DataStruct> data(ecl.context, [optional CL mem flags,] dims)
         ```

+        It seems that CL mem flags can be ignored by the kernels?
+But they can be used to signal to the SA whether or not it needs to copy itself to, or back from the GPU

     * Write data to any arrays that need to be read from on the GPU (e.g `data[2,3].input_a = 2`, `data[2,3].input_b = 3.7`)

     * Applies one of the loaded kernels with at least one SA as input with `ecl.apply_kernel("fancy_addition", data_arr1, ...)`, the size of the first array is used to set the workgroup size